 The Piment d’Espelette chili pepper was brought back from the Antilles in the 16th century by the navigator and explorer Juan Sebastian Alcano.
-It was first planted in the Spanish region of Castile.
+The spice was first planted in the Spanish region of Castile.

 It was introduced into the Basque region of France later in the 16th century, mainly around the village of Espelette, south of the city of Bayonne.

 The Piment d’Espelette adapted well to the local climate.
-At first, used for therapeutic treatments, it was used in cooking from the 17th century onwards.
+It was first used for therapeutic treatments, then for cooking from the 17th century onwards.

-It was also applied as a dye or to conserve meat like the typical Bayonne ham.
-As the city of Bayonne was also the largest producer of chocolate at the time, it was used as a spice in chocolate.
+Piment d’Espelette was also applied as a dye and to conserve meat, like the typical Bayonne ham.
+It was used as a spice in chocolate since the city of Bayonne was also the largest producer of chocolate at the time.

 Espelette was the Basque town where people usually went to buy the spice, so in the 19th century, the name was associated with it.